Under-Eye Wrinkle Treatment & Prevention: Everything You Need To Know

 4. In-office facials can stimulate collagen

-With that said, there are many under-eye treatments on the market, and what might help combat under-eye bags might not necessarily work for wrinkles.
+There are many under-eye treatments on the market, and what might help combat under-eye bags might not necessarily work for wrinkles.
+Seek out ingredients that target the effects you’re after, such as vitamin C for brightening or hyaluronic acid for moisture.

-Consider an under-eye treatment to specially tackle folds and creases, and don’t forget to take a look at the ingredients list.
-Dr. Greenfield recommends retinol, for instance, while Dr. Heskett proposes hyaluronic acid and antioxidants.
-One study has also shown that vitamin C can minimize the appearance of wrinkles, though it’s important to note that it works best when combined with healthy lifestyle habits.
-In any case, using SPF—which is known to help protect against premature signs of age—is key.
+What works for you may not work for the next person, and advice varies slightly from derm to derm.
+For example, Dr. Greenfield recommends retinol, while Dr. Heskett proposes hyaluronic acid and antioxidants.
+Still, there are some tried-and-true ingredients that everyone can agree on.
+Studies repeatedly show that vitamin C can minimize the appearance of wrinkles, though it’s important to note that it works best when combined with healthy lifestyle habits.
+And using SPF—which is known to help protect against premature signs of age—is key.

 Loading More Posts...